gadsbytom/data_modelling_aws/README.md

 An ETL pipeline based on the [million songs dataset](http://millionsongdataset.com/).
 A dataset comprising user logs and music records resides in S3, in a directory of JSON user logs (user activity), as well as a directory with JSON song metadata.
 This repo is builds an ETL pipeline that extracts the data from S3, stages it in Redshift, and transforms data into a set of SQL fact and dimension tables (basically an unstructured to structured transformation).

 ## Assumption of the pipeline
-Redshift cluster has been created and IAM role and endpoint details are added to the config file, `dwh.cfg`
+An AWS Redshift cluster has been created and IAM role and endpoint details are added to the config file, `dwh.cfg`

 ## Data
 Data is from the [million songs dataset](http://millionsongdataset.com/)